kernbryson/HW1-Code-Refactoring-BrysonKern/README.md

 ## Semantics

-In order to make the website semantic many elements needed to be replaced.
+To make the website semantic many elements needed to be replaced.
 I first started by removing all the div tags and replacing them with semantic tags like nav, article, section, and footer.
-I then began to make sure all elements were in order to assure that the contents would make sense to a user with a visual disablility.
+I then began to make sure all elements were in order to assure that the contents would make sense to a user with a visual disability.
 While solidifying the code I also found that many header tags were out of order.
-This inturn would read the text to the user in an incorrect manor.
-In order to fix this I simply rearranged the header tags to fit the style of the website along with deleting the unnecessary ones.
+This in turn would read the text to the user in an incorrect manner.
+To fix this I simply rearranged the header tags to fit the style of the website along with deleting the unnecessary ones.

 ## CodeConsolidation

-Through out this website many lines of code had reduntant classes.
-Many items that had the same css were split into different classes.
+Throughout this website, many lines of code had redundant classes.
+Many items that had the same CSS were split into different classes.
 In order to fix this, I combined all of the classes into one while also changing the class name to something that encompassed all of the elements it affected.
-Additionaly, all of the img tags did not have alt attributes which are crutial for audio readers to communicate what the image is.
+Additionally, all of the IMG tags did not have alt attributes which are crucial for audio readers to communicate what the image is.

 [old css classes](assets/images/oldcss.png)
 [new css classes](assets/images/newcss.png)